bitwarden/sm-kubernetes/src/sm-operator/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

+This project uses the Secrets Manager golang SDK.
+This SDK requires some binaries exist inside the project.
+Run `make setup` to download the appropriate binaries into the project.

 ### How it works

 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).